seanhess/elm-style/README.md

 Inspired by [React: CSS in JS](https://speakerdeck.com/vjeux/react-css-in-js) by vjeux

 Thanks to [Gizra](https://github.com/Gizra/generator-elmlang) for making an awesome elm generator for [Yeoman](http://yeoman.io/).

+Make sure to take a look at some alternatives as well before deciding on how best to tackle styles in Elm as this is still a very volatile and quickly changing landscape.
+One I recommend looking at is [elm-stylesheets](https://github.com/rtfeldman/elm-stylesheets) by the well known [Richard Feldman](https://github.com/rtfeldman).

 ## Features